Asymptotic spectral gap for open partially expanding maps: Examples

 where $\beta_{0}$ solves the equation

 Let us introduce

 that measures the non homogeneity of the Jacobian.
-Note that up to dynamical equivalence the linear IFS is uniquely determined by $\delta$ and $\omega.$Thus given a fixed potential and a set of parameters $(\delta,\omega)$ we can ask the question which of the known estimates $\gamma_{sc},\gamma_{Gibbs}$ and $\gamma_{up}$ is the best i.e. lowest one.
-This leads to a partition of the $\delta-\omega$ parameter space which is shown in Figure \ref{fig:phases_Linear_IFS} for three different choices of $V$.
-One observes that that $\gamma_{up}$ obtained in this paper gives the best (lowest) result (in grey domain) for intermediate values of $\delta$ and for $a\neq1/2$. $\gamma_{Gibbs}$ is better for small values of $\delta$ (i.e. very open system) or very small values of $\omega$ (i.e. very in-homogeneous Jacobian) whereas $\gamma_{sc}$ is better for large values of $\delta$ and $\omega$ (i.e. closed system with homogeneous Jacobian). .
+Note that up to dynamical equivalence the linear IFS is uniquely determined by $\delta$ and $\omega$ where $\delta$ is the Hausdorff dimension of the trapped set $K$ defined in (\ref{eq:def_delta-1}).
+Thus given a fixed potential and a set of parameters $\left(\delta,\omega\right)$ we can ask the question which of the known estimates $\gamma_{\mathrm{sc}},\gamma_{\mathrm{Gibbs}}$ and $\gamma_{\mathrm{up}}$ is the best i.e. lowest one.
+This leads to a partition of the $\delta,\omega$ parameter space which is shown in Figure \ref{fig:phases_Linear_IFS} for three different choices of $V$.
+One observes that $\gamma_{\mathrm{up}}$ obtained in this paper gives the best (lowest) result (in grey domain) for intermediate values of $\delta$ and for $a\neq1/2$. $\gamma_{\mathrm{Gibbs}}$ is better for small values of $\delta$ (i.e. very open system) or very small values of $\omega$ (i.e. very in-homogeneous Jacobian) whereas $\gamma_{\mathrm{sc}}$ is better for large values of $\delta$ and $\omega$ (i.e. closed system with homogeneous Jacobian).

-Figure \ref{fig:gamma_Linear_IFS} is a plot of $\gamma_{sc},\gamma_{Gibbs},\gamma_{up},\gamma_{conj}$ as functions of $\delta=\dim_{H}\left(K\right)\in]0,1[$ and for $\omega=0.5$.
+Figure \ref{fig:gamma_Linear_IFS} is a plot of $\gamma_{\mathrm{sc}},\gamma_{\mathrm{Gibbs}},\gamma_{\mathrm{up}},\gamma_{conj}$ as functions of $\delta=\dim_{H}\left(K\right)\in]0,1[$ and for $\omega=0.5$.

 \begin{proof} Proof of case (1).
 Suppose $J=J_{1}=J_{2}$.
 This is the case $\omega:=\exp\left(J_{1}-J_{2}\right)=1$ on Figure \ref{fig:phases_Linear_IFS}.
 We have